vittorioromeo/camomilla/README.md

 `camomilla` is a simple [Python 3](http://python.org) script that simplifies errors produced by C++ compilers.
 It is very useful while dealing with heavily-templated code *(e.g. when using [boost::hana](http://www.boost.org/doc/libs/1_61_0/libs/hana/doc/html/index.html) or [boost::fusion](http://www.boost.org/doc/libs/1_61_0/libs/fusion/doc/html/))*.

 `camomilla` transforms the error text to make it easier to read.
-It supports *JSON configuration files* that can include each other recursively and *caches the last error* so that the user can quickly play around with transformation options.
+It supports *JSON configuration files* that can include each other recursively and *caches the last error* so that the user can quickly *reprocess* the original error with different transformation options.

 ## Example errors

 The table below shows the size reduction of the errors in the `example_errors` folder.
+The original error was generated from a real project, [ecst](http://github.com/SuperV1234/ecst), by simply mispelling a member field name in a template-heavy context.

 |               | Bytes (original) | Bytes (after camomilla) | Relative size change |
 |---------------|------------------|-------------------------|----------------------|